adamsilver/fdpb/registration.md

 Number 5 in https://uxplanet.org/10-rules-for-efficient-form-design-e13dc1fb0e03#.r3ic58br2

 Top aligned labels.
-The biggest advantage to top-aligned labels — they make it easier for different sized labels and localized versions to fit easier within the UI (this is especially good for mobile screens with a limited estate).
+The biggest advantage to top-aligned labels — they make it easier for different sized labels and localized versions to fit easier within the UI (this is especially good for mobile screens with limited screen space).

 - Best completion rates
 - easiest to process